Auckland Marathon 2020

 - A personalised online fundraising page

-- An invitation to meet some of the puppies you’re helping
+- An invitation to hear about the good work you’re doing (and even the chance to meet some of the guide dog puppies you’re helping)

 - Post-race hospitality (including four-legged supporters and a recovery massage)

 Fundraising doesn’t need to be scary!
-Check out these ideas from some members of Team Guide Dogs 2018:
+Check out these ideas from other Blind Low Vision NZ runners and walkers:

 12-year-old Alex and his mum, Gwyn, sizzled sausages at their local Mitre10 store – sometimes during torrential rain!
 They raised over $2,500 to breed and train guide dog puppies and completed their half marathon with smiles on their faces.

 The 2018 Auckland Marathon was a special race for Duncan – his younger brother challenged him to do it, and at 50 it was his first-ever full marathon.
 Duncan made a huge difference for guide dogs by using email and social media to ask everyone he knew for a small gift.
 It worked wonderfully and Duncan raised over $5,500!
 (And he beat his brother on race day as well).